tonywhatever/deb_build4skippy/README.md

 ## Where are the binary packages for downloading?

-Link needs updating!!!!!!!
 The container by the name of **Debian12-skippy-xd_0.8.0-1_amd64_binaries.tar.gz** is on my 'Google Drive'.
 You don't have to sign in.
-The link for downloding is: <https://drive.google.com/file/d/1aensbLkQwjdy3XlciQnHLkRguRV1e80n/view?usp=sharing>
+The link for downloding is: <https://drive.google.com/file/d/1eNo3ZV5Gsh_oCZYq1oFlfgwwzaP1sArd/view?usp=sharing>

 **Please check the integrity** of "Debian12-skippy-xd_0.8.0-1_amd64_binaries.tar.gz"